Shians/fastq-demultiplex/README.md

 # Paired end FASTQ demultiplexing

 Demultiplex paired end reads by fixed position barcodes.
-This library requires C++17 and Boost C++ libraries.
+This library requires Boost C++ libraries and a compiler supporting C++17.
 This software is work in progress.

 ## Installation